What Chess Taught Me About Quant Trading

 Calvin Fu - Chess Master

-Chess is not really about prediction
+Chess taught me structure, not prediction

-Strong chess players do not win because they can magically foresee the future.
-They win because they understand structure.
+Strong chess players do not win because they can magically see the future.

 They know how to improve coordination.